karikowska/velu-price-scraper/README.md

 $ python main.py "<nameofitem>" <nameofsupportedservice>
 ```

-Currently, the only supported service is Solaris Japan.
+Currently, the only supported service is Solaris Japan, or ```solaris```.
 Other websites I've tried are much more resistant to scraping, or fetch completely irrelevant results.

 -to be continued-

 ## TODO in order of importance:

-- [ ] finish README instructions to run
+- [x] finish README instructions to run
 - [ ] make batch json input method work
 - [ ] expand functionality to more websites than just Solaris Japan
 - [ ] change output format into CSV